Unsupervisedcom/release-config-main-app/README.md

-# release-config-general
+# release-config-main-app
-A semantic-release sharable configuration for releasing general code.
+A semantic-release sharable configuration for releasing the Main App.
+It is a fork of the general action, `release-config-general`.
 This is a fairly standard configuration with no exec plugins, and no npm plugin.
 This release config generats release notes, a changelog, commits the changelog via the git plugin, and releases to github.
 ## Plugins